loganhagen/sentiment-analyzer/frontend/src/routes/about/README.md

 ## Real Quotes by the team

-"When the USB antenna went down, our only choice was to disconnect and hack the neural array!
-This was pretty frustrating..." - Stefan
+"When the USB antenna went down, our only choice was to disconnect and hack the neural array!" - Stefan

 "Let me give you a preview of static npm; I think you'd appreciate the fact that it's flexible." - Kyle